sualsoft/Clienk/content/english/blog/clienk-customer-service-platform-for-south-east-asia-and-china.md

 ---
 layout: blog-single
-title: "Why You Should Choose Clienk for Your Customer Service Platform in South East Asia and China"
+title: "Why You Should Choose Clienk for Your Contact Center Platform in South East Asia and China"
-description: Clienk offers a comprehensive, reliable customer service platform for South East Asia and China.
-Support for popular platforms, data-driven insights, and local expertise.
+description: Clienk offers a comprehensive, reliable contact center platform for South East Asia and China.
+Support for popular e-commerce platforms, data-driven insights, and local expertise.
 Contact us today.
 tags:
   [
     Engage Customers,
-    customer service,
+    contact center,
     websites,
     telephone,
     phone,